jboxberger/synology-gitlab/README.md

 # 6. Test your environment as carefull as possible.
 Take time for testing.
 # Depending on your testing result plseas continue with 6.1 or 6.2
+# If you get a 422 GitLab error, please clear the whole broswer cache including data and cookies.

 # 6.1 Oh...Oh...!
 Something is broken...
 Restore11!
 # Uninstall currently installed synology-gitlab package (check delete database)